Expert Tenant Broker "No Fee"

 2,000

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 232 Madison Avenue.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 232 Madison Avenue.
 This trend is projected to continue.
 Opportunities for subleases remain available at 232 Madison Avenue and in the nearby Murray Hill neighborhood.

 Find My Space!